-Implement stronger strategies into your business and hone them until they become second nature.
+Implement more robust strategies into your business and hone them until they become second nature.
 Go beyond expectations and offer products or services that they don’t have on hand.
-During a recession, this will put your company ahead of your competitors in the eyes of your target market.
+During an economic recession, this will put your company ahead of your competitors in the eyes of your target market.

 It’s always good to review your marketing practices from time to time.
 If you’re expecting an economic downturn, it’s even more critical.
 Most companies will cut back on their marketing, creating an opportunity for you to gain more brand awareness and stand out from the competition.

-Brainstorm with your team for new ideas to boost sales and maximize how you use your marketing dollars for the future.
+Brainstorm with your team other ideas to boost sales and maximize how you use your marketing dollars for the future.
 Identify your competitive advantage – what separates you from your competitors – and develop a unique selling proposition to push your company’s unique qualities.
-Don’t forget to make use of free marketing tools like social media and word-of-mouth.

-These strategies will help to keep your customers loyal through a recession while ensuring that you are making the most out of your marketing budget.
+These strategies will help to keep your customers loyal through an economic recession while ensuring that you are making the most out of your marketing budget.

-While nothing can guarantee your business will make it through a recession, strategic planning can help to give you a fighting chance and may help you keep your head above water while your competitors are sinking.
+While nothing can guarantee your business will make it through a recession, strategic planning can help to give you a fighting chance and may help you keep your head above water while your competitors may sink.